Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_main.md

 The `createMemAccMapper()` function must be called to create the mapper, before the `add...MemAcc()` calls are used.

-It is further possible to differentiate between memory image access objects by the memory space for which they are valid.
-If it is known that a certain code image is present in secure EL3, then an image can be associated with the @ref ocsd_mem_space_acc_t type value @ref OCSD_MEM_SPACE_EL3, which will allow another image to be present at the same address but a different exception level.
-However, for the majority of systems, such detailed knowledge of the code is not available, or overlaps across memory spaces do not occur.
-In these cases, and for general use (including Linux trace decode),  @ref OCSD_MEM_SPACE_ANY should be used.

 The C-API contains a similar set of calls to set up memory access objects:-

 ~~~{.c}